coopiteasy/cie-custom/spp_custom/README.rst

   - display 200 lines by defaut on line lists
 * track_visibility on product.template fields: list_price, uom_id, uom_po_id, default_code, sale_ok, available_in_pos, description
 * boolean fields is_foodprint_label, is_gentle_price_label
+* show product flagged as is_foodprint_label on the PosTicket

 **Table of contents**